Hackers News Hackers News

 CVE-2026-21715 Low Permission Model (realpath) Filesystem path disclosure

-Given that CVE-2026-21637 requires no authentication and directly causes process termination, environments hosting publicly accessible TLS servers should treat this upgrade as a critical priority.
+• Prioritize Public-Facing Servers: Given that CVE-2026-21637 can be exploited remotely without authentication and directly causes process termination, environments hosting publicly accessible TLS servers should consider this upgrade a critical priority.

-Installers and binaries are available across Windows, macOS, Linux (x64, ARM, PPC, s390x), and AIX platforms via the official Node.js distribution channel.
+• Download from Official Channels: Installers and binaries for Windows, macOS, Linux (x64, ARM, PPC, s390x), and AIX platforms are available through the official Node.js distribution channels.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.